bassmit12/Antivirus/README.md

 - SQLite-backed signature store with a simple schema.
 - CLI to initialise and inspect the signature database.
 - Recursive directory scanner that hashes files and flags matches.
+- Heuristic analyser that scores running processes for suspicious behaviour.
-- Lightweight unit tests covering hashing and detection logic.
+- Lightweight unit tests covering hashing, detection logic, and heuristics.

 ## Prerequisites
 - Python 3.10+ (comes with the built-in `sqlite3` module).